PhilipBuiCode/TicTacToeBot/README.md

 ## IV.
 Conclusion

 This post describes the creation of an optimal Tic Tac Toe bot.
 This bot will always win or draw, but never lose.
-I ran into computing issues when running very large amount of iterations (100,000+).
+I ran into computing issues when simulating large amounts of iterations (100,000+).
 Alpha-beta pruning could be implemented to our minimax strategy, in hopes of improving the computing time of our bot.
 In future work, it would also be interesting to implement this strategy to other perfect information games like Chess.

 ## References